hiiamyes/Front-end-Developer-Interview-Questions/README.md

 > `fun.call(thisArg[, arg1[, arg2[, ...]]])`

 * Explain `Function.prototype.bind`.

+> Hard Binding
+> Unfortunately, explicit binding alone still doesn't offer any solution to the issue mentioned previously, of a function "losing" its intended this binding, or just having it paved over by a framework, etc.
+> Since hard binding is such a common pattern, it's provided with a built-in utility as of ES5: Function.prototype.bind.
+> bind(..) returns a new function that is hard-coded to call the original function with the this context set as you specified.

 * When would you use `document.write()`?
 * What's the difference between feature detection, feature inference, and using the UA string?
 * Explain Ajax in as much detail as possible.